 This may sound simple, but believe it or not, your family’s overall health plays an important role in determining the cost of your health insurance.
 This is because insurance providers based on your family’s health status.
 Investing a couple of dollars for your family’s health will definitely go a long way.
-You should also lessen your bad habits such as smoking and drinking which could increase the chance of conditions like blood dyscrasia and more.
+You should also lessen your bad habits such as smoking and drinking.
 Instead, replace it with healthier ones such as living a more active lifestyle.

 Check your co-insurance ratio

 Co-insurance ratio is the amount that you have to pay once your deductible has been met.
 80/20 is the most common ratio that insurance companies provide.
 This simply means that the insurance company pays 80% of the medical expenses while you, on the other hand, pay 20%.
 This, of course, will be put into action once you cover your deductible cost.

 Tweaking your co-insurance ratio and increasing your payment percentage will technically lower your monthly premium.
 Cost vs. risk should be weighed carefully at this point.

 Pair your insurance with an HSA

 An HSA or health savings account is yet another helpful factor in lowering your family’s health insurance cost.
 This will roll all the pre-tax contributions to your health plan annually.
 Because of this you won’t have to think about federal taxes.